OpenQuadruped/spot_mini_mini/README.md

 #### Reinforcement Learning
 Go to `spot_bullet/src` and do `./spot_ars_eval.py`.
 When prompted, enter `299`.
 That's the best policy I have.
 Although, I have since modified the Bezier gait generator, so you might want to `git revert` to this commit: `96e2fb948947bcac2720e3ac01c65c19edbf308e`.

 Make sure you switch to `spot_forward` for the most up-to-date RL environment which includes the body and terrain randomizer.
+Once this project is complete, I will merge this branch into `spot`, which is the main branch.